-We are excited to announce that on Friday, September 20th, we will be holding a special Yamaha High Technology Event in store with Michael Inman and Craig Knudsen!
-See details below, and be sure to listen to the great podcast episode with Sherry Calisle Smith (General Sales Manager) below!
+We are excited to announce that on Friday, September 20th, we will be holding a special Yamaha High Technology Event in-store with Michael Inman and Craig Knudsen!
+See details below, and be sure to listen to the great podcast episode with Sherry Carlisle Smith (General Sales Manager) below!
 Be sure to reserve your spot!
 You can make your appointment today by calling (615) 771-0020.

 - Date: Friday, September 20, 2019

 - More Details: Listen to the podcast with Sherry Carlisle Smith below!

 Sherry Carlisle Smith and the Yamaha High Technology Event

 In this episode of the Miller Piano Podcast, we talk with General Sales Manager, Sherry Carlisle Smith about the Yamaha High Technology Event with Michael Inman and Craig Knudsen coming up on September 20, 2019!
 This is a great episode, where we get to know Sherry, her background, her love for music, the amazing technology that Yamaha has to offer, and also details on how you can get signed up for the event.

 John Haggard: 00:12 Welcome to the Miller Piano podcast on a special event we think you will have a lot of interest in attending if you want to be amazed about the high technology that Yamaha has in its pianos.
 I’m your host, John Haggard and one thing for sure, Yamaha Pianos have come a long way in just a few short years compared to other brands out there.
 On the podcast today we have Sherry Carlisle Smith.
 She’s the General Sales Manager at Miller Piano in Cool Springs.
 Welcome to the podcast, Sherry.

 Sherry Carlisle Smith: 00:41 Hey John, it’s good to be here.